Jaques22/ublue-hyprland/README.md

 ## Getting started

-See the [Make Your Own -page in the documentation](https://universal-blue.org/tinker/make-your-own/) for quick setup instructions for setting up your own repository based on this template.
+See the [Make Your Own-page in the documentation](https://universal-blue.org/tinker/make-your-own/) for quick setup instructions for setting up your own repository based on this template.

 Don't worry, it only requires some basic knowledge about using the terminal and git.